Mynster9361/msgraphProxy/readme.md

 >
 > The two mock plugins (`build/plugins-src/EntraTokenMockPlugin.cs`, `build/plugins-src/GraphSchemaMockPlugin.cs`)
 > and the `.github/workflows/build-devproxy-binaries.yml` pipeline were heavily AI-assisted, guided and tested
-> throughout by the module author.
+> throughout by me.
 The rest of the PowerShell was written with a mix of both.
 All the research and
-> domain knowledge needed to design the module in the first place is the author's own.
+> domain knowledge needed to design the module in the first place is the me.

 ## Quick start